dipperalbel/llm_etl_pipeline/README.md

 * **`Pipeline`**: Designed for the data transformation phase, the `Pipeline` class allows for the consecutive application of a series of functions to an input Pandas DataFrame.
 Once a `Pipeline` object is initialized with the desired sequence of transformation functions, it can be efficiently reused to process data through the defined steps. **Crucially, the `Pipeline` class currently enforces that all accepted functions must have a signature indicating a Pandas DataFrame as input and returning a Pandas DataFrame, a requirement that is also verified at runtime.**

+### Testing Strategy

+For quality assurance, a suite of unit tests has been developed to validate individual components and functions of the codebase.
+While these tests provide foundational coverage, the current test coverage stands at approximately 50%, indicating areas for future expansion.

 ## Design Choices and Approach

 ### Data Extraction Flow and Temporary Storage